About Me

 • Pepperdews, mushrooms, or sliced green or red peppers, all go well with the above.

-• A great alternative topping is sun-dried tomato pesto.
+• A great alternative topping to the tomatoes is sun-dried tomato pesto.

 • If you don’t have black olives, try green olives instead.
 The stuffed ones are particularly good.